Kendall Jenner Lightened Up Her Hair — & It Looks Amazing

-Once you get bitten by the hair-color bug, there's no going back — and Kendall Jenner is proof.
-The model, whose dark brunette hair has been her signature for years, just recently started to dabble in other colors, surprising fans in September when she hit the runway in London with her hair dyed platinum blonde.
+Once you get bitten by the hair-colour bug, there's no going back — and Kendall Jenner is proof.
+The model, whose dark brunette hair has been her signature for years, just recently started to dabble in other colours, surprising fans in September when she hit the runway in London with her hair dyed platinum blonde.

 The look, while buzzy, was short-lived, and Jenner quickly returned to her dark hair.
-Now, the star is rocking a new color altogether — a far cry from icy blonde, but perfectly on-trend for winter.
-Last night, colorist Cassondra Kaeding of 454 Salon shared a video of Jenner rocking a new shade of caramel-highlighted chocolate brown.
+Now, the star is rocking a new colour altogether — a far cry from icy blonde, but perfectly on-trend for winter.
+Last night, colourist Cassondra Kaeding of 454 Salon shared a video of Jenner rocking a new shade of caramel-highlighted chocolate brown.

 Advertisement